stekycz/restful-api-testing/chapters/05-creation-of-scenario-testing-tool.md

 **Jasmine** | 3 | 3 | 3 | **3**
 **Mocha and Chai** | 3 | 3 | 1 | **2**
 **Cucumber** | 2 | 1 | 2 | **2**
-[Summarizing table of tools comparison][table-js-testing-tools-comparison]
+[Summarizing table of JavaScript testing tools comparison][table-js-testing-tools-comparison]

 ### Implementation of proof of concept for scenario testing tool using Cucumber